Your Cart

 4. Calcium

-But it’s especially important for postmenopausal women to make sure their calcium levels are optimal in order to support their healthy bones.
+It’s especially important for postmenopausal women to make sure their calcium levels are optimal in order to support their healthy bones.
 (It's also important to eat the right foods for bone health.)

 Women with lactose intolerance as well as vegans may also lack calcium because they avoid eating dairy products, which are some of the most convenient dietary sources of calcium.
 Other factors can affect the amount of calcium absorbed from the digestive tract, including older age (being over 70) and lower vitamin D status (vitamin D is needed for proper calcium absorption).